georgiee/angular-workshop-skipbo/docs/theory/04-rxjs.md

 );
 ```

-You would create a new `setIterval` with each subscription and each susbcription would receive its own stream of numbers.
+You would create a new `setInterval` with each subscription and each subscription would receive its own stream of numbers.

 ```typescript
 myInterval.subscribe(value => console.log('received a value', value));